 While you may feel like your hiring process has come to an end, it’s only just beginning.
-Knowing how to hire the right person means knowing how to get them excited about joining your team.
+Successful completion of your hiring process checklist includes getting your new hire excited about joining your team.

 Chances are you’ve already carved out a reasonable budget for this role.
 Now, it’s time to negotiate.
 Don’t assume that your dream candidate will accept your first offer right away.
 Many skilled, experienced candidates will argue for a higher salary and benefits.

 Many up-and-coming businesses can’t offer the same salary or benefits packages that big corporations can, and that’s okay.
 After dealing with how to hire the right person for the role, you’ve chosen someone who is (hopefully) comfortable with the scale of your operation.